Private Hospital Group of the Year winners at the Health Investor Awards.

 Set in beautiful grounds, three miles south-west of the city centre, Nuffield Health Derby Hospital serves the local community with quality private healthcare.
 We offer a comprehensive range of first class medical and surgical services using advanced technological equipment.

-We specialise in many medical areas, including orthopaedics, cosmetic surgery, cataract surgery and varicose vein removal treatments.
+We specialise in many medical areas, including orthopaedics, cataract surgery and varicose vein removal treatments.

 Our hospital is set in a relaxed and modern environment and our patient rooms all have en-suite facilities for your comfort and privacy.
-Our facilities include: Single Rooms; Ensuite Facilities; TV & Radio; Telephone; Wi-Fi.
+Our hospital facilities include: single rooms; en-suite shower room; TV & radio; telephone and Wi-Fi.

 Rykneld Road, Derby, DE23 4SN